jimfil/basketballDB/README.md

 This repository contains tools to initialize, populate, and interact with a basketball match database.
 It includes a CLI and a web interface for browsing records, Python modules for data access, and scripts for initialzing and populating the database.

+# For the correct application go to "Progress" Branch

 Repository Structure

 basketballDB/